 What does a bedroom need to become a sanctuary?
 These tips will set you on your way to having a cosy space to retreat to at the end of the day

-Some people like the support of a firm mattress, some prefer to sink in.
-There’s even a lobby for water-beds!
-This is an investment piece that’ll give you returns every single day.
+Some people like the support of a firm mattress, while others prefer to sink right in.
+There’s even a lobby for water beds!
+Whatever your inclination, choose the mattress that works best for you—this is an investment piece that’ll give you returns every single day.
 Take care of it by turning it over periodically.

-In India, you can easily justify adding a canopy over your bed, even if you don’t have a massive four-poster institution in your bedroom.
-This is a fail-safe way to make the bed inviting and a pretty good option, especially for cooler climates.
+Even if you don’t have a massive four-poster, you can opt for a canopy.
+It’s a fail-safe way to make the bed inviting and a pretty good option, especially for cooler climates.

 If you like reading in bed, sitting up is made that much more comfortable with a tufted—or quilted, as some say—headboard to lean on to.
 Read our story on headboards here.

-While light colours can make a space seem more open and airier, dark tones create a more womb-like atmosphere.
+While light colours can make a space seem more open and airy, dark tones create a more womb-like atmosphere.
 If you ask us, we’re partial towards grey.

 Bluish-white light must be banned from all spaces in the home, and most certainly from the bedroom.
 Dim, warm light that lull the body into a state of relaxation is perfect.
 To ensure you don’t have to move out of bed to turn off the lights, get table lamps with a dimmer.
 Read our story on the best way to light your home here.